LatticeQCD/SIMULATeQCD/docs_src/04_codeBase/09_configurationIO.md

 ```
 followed by the binary.
 The NERSC `checksum` is essentially a sum over all elements of
 all links in the lattice.
 This `checksum` is not as sensitive as the ILDG checksum.

+## MILC

+MILC format is the format of the [MILC](https://github.com/milc-qcd/milc_qcd) code base.
+As of v7.7.11, these binaries are always in single-precision.